Counting votes during Burkina Faso’s 2015 elections, in the presence of election observers and political party monitors.

 Compaoré subsequently won a series of elections and remained president; however, in 2015, when he sought to change the electoral rules so he could run again in 2015, a large portion of his party abandoned him.
 Former prime minister Roch Marc Christian Kaboré and nearly 75 MPs broke off from CDP to form the People’s Movement for Progress (MPP), which worked closely with the opposition Union for Progress and Change (UPC) to prevent the constitutional change.
 Civil society-led protests subsequently forced Compaoré to resign before the end of his term.
 Although his presidential guard attempted a coup, it failed, and a military and then a transitional civilian government ran the country until the elections one year later.

-In the 2015 presidential elections, CDP was prevented from fielding a presidential candidate, but managed to come in third in the legislative elections, winning 18 seats.
+Meanwhile, CDP, despite being prevented from fielding a presidential candidate, managed to come in third in the legislative elections, winning 18 seats.
 Compaoré himself currently lives in exile in Cote d’Ivoire and faces murder charges in Burkina Faso, but apparently aspires to return home.

 The reform process continues.
 Burkina Faso’s democrats face many challenges, including corruption and the constant threat of terrorism.
-Politics tend to be based on personality rather than party or ideology.
-The country is overdue to hold a constitutional referendum on presidential term limits, but the vote has been postponed due to security concerns.
+Consequently, an overdue constitutional referendum on presidential term limits has been postponed due to security concerns.
 Nevertheless, Burkinabé civil society and media maintain a strong commitment to democracy.